Skip to main content

 The RURAL Cohort Study

 Why do some people living in rural southern communities face more health-related concerns?
-Be a part of the study that aims to answer this question.

 The RURAL (Risk Underlying Rural Areas Longitudinal) Cohort Study aims to address critical gaps in our knowledge of heart and lung disorders in rural counties in the southeastern US.
 With our mobile research vehicle, we will travel to rural counties to research people’s health.
 We hope that our research findings will promote the health of rural communities.